 How do I connect my computer to HuskyCable?

 HuskyCable television signals can be viewed on your computer screen by using a PC TV card.
 The PC TV card in your computer must have an input connection for cable TV.
 The performance and quality varies according to the equipment used.

 Is HuskyCable service available to students in leased housing or off-campus?

 Only university-owned buildings have access to HuskyCable.
-Students living in residences that are not owned by Northeastern, such as Leased Properties, may be eligible for a special offer from Comcast.
+Students living in residences that are in Northeastern-leased properties are eligible for a credit from Residential Life.